heldJan/X-VARS/README.md

 The SoccerNet-XFoul dataset consists of 22k video-question-answer pairs annotated by more than 70 experienced referees.
 Due to the subjectivity in refereeing, we gathered multiple answers for the same action, rather than collecting a single decision and explanation for each question.
 In the end, for each action, we have, on average, $1.5$ answers for the same question.

+The dataset will be available soon!
+Stay tuned🔥
 ![My Image](Images/dataset_example.png)